writethedocs/www/docs/conf/na/cfp.md

 We encourage all levels to submit a talk.
 We welcome first time speakers as well as experienced.
-Talking about how things affect beginners or from a beginner point of view is valuable for experts.
+Talking about how things affect beginners or from a beginner point of view is just as important as a deep dive into a specific topic.

 Some of our favorite talks are ones that make people see the world in a new way.
 Teaching entirely new ideas to others can be magical, and we are always